 The Melbourne Museum is worth a visit to understand the history of Melbourne as well as see dinosaurs, creepy crawlies and a living forest.

-But there’s also a huge section of the museum dedicated to the history and culture of our First Nations people.
+But there’s also a huge section of the museum dedicated to the history and cultures of First Nations people.

 The Bunjilaka Aboriginal Cultural Centre is on the museum’s ground floor, and takes visitors on a journey from ancient times to modern day.
 Here, you’ll learn about the Dreamtime stories, how different tools were used, the importance of possum skin cloaks, and the struggles Indigenous people have faced from colonisation to today.